Diana4701/driftool-dashboard-plotly/README.md

 - **Interactive Features:** The dashboard includes a zoom feature in the average chart.

 These functionalities represent the core capabilities of the dashboard, with plans for further features to be added or toggled using the feature flags system in future iterations.

+## Current status (Strategy Pattern)

+### Features Implemented

+- **Sum Calculation**: The application supports calculating the sum of data items using the `SumStrategyComponent`.
+This feature aggregates values across the provided dataset.

+- **Average Calculation**: The application supports calculating the average of data items using the `AverageStrategyComponent`.
+This feature computes the mean value from the dataset.

+- **Last Three Days Feature**: The application includes functionality to analyze data for the last three days using the `TimePeriodStrategyComponent`.
+This feature filters and processes data from the most recent three days.

+### Limitations

+- **Constraints on Number of Charts**: The current implementation does not impose any constraints on the maximum number of charts that can be generated.
+Users can view as many charts as their data and system resources allow.

+- **Time Option Selection**: The application does not require users to select a time option to filter or display data.
+The `TimePeriodStrategyComponent` automatically processes data for the last three days without requiring additional time period configuration from the user.

+- **Interactive Features**: The current implementation does not include interactive features for controlling or customizing charts beyond what is provided by the Plotly.js framework.
+Features such as interactive filtering, dynamic updates, or user-driven chart customization are not part of this implementation.
+The application relies on Plotly.js's built-in capabilities for chart rendering and interaction.

 ## How to Use